sigmie/docs.sigmie.com/src/pages/docs/api/authentication.md

 ## CORS

-Sigmie supports Cross-Origin Resource Sharing (CORS), so that you can use the Authentication headers with XMLHttpRequest.
+Sigmie supports Cross-Origin Resource Sharing (CORS), so you can use the Authentication headers with XMLHttpRequest.